Skip to content

 EC50 and EC95 for femoral nerve sensory block30 minutes after femoral nerve block placementThe median effective concentration (EC50) and the 95% effective concentration (EC95) of liposomal bupivacaine for ultrasound-guided femoral nerve sensory blockade are estimated using a modified up-and-down sequential dose-finding design.
 Sensory block is assessed 30 minutes after block placement in the femoral nerve distribution on the blocked side, including the anterior thigh (anterior femoral cutaneous nerve territory) and the medial aspect of the lower leg (saphenous nerve territory).
 Sensory testing is performed using pinprick testing and/or cold stimulation with an ether-soaked cotton swab, with the contralateral non-blocked limb used as an internal control.
 Sensory block is graded as follows: 0 = no block (sensation identical to the non-blocked limb); 1 = partial block (reduced sensation); 2 = complete block (absence of pain sensation).
 A positive sensory response is defined as a sensory block score of 2.

 EC50 and EC95 for femoral nerve motor block30 minutes after femoral nerve block placementThe median effective concentration (EC50) and the 95% effective concentration (EC95) of liposomal bupivacaine for ultrasound-guided femoral nerve motor blockade, estimated using a modified up-and-down sequential dose-finding design.
-Motor function is evaluated immediately after sensory assessment by assessing quadriceps muscle strength.
+Motor function is evaluated immediately by assessing quadriceps muscle strength.
 Patients are instructed to perform a straight leg raise in the supine position or actively extend the knee.
 Muscle strength is graded using the Medical Research Council (MRC) scale (0-5).
-Motor function preservation is defined as an MRC score ≥4.
-A positive motor response (motor block) is defined as an MRC score ≤3, indicating clinically significant weakness or paralysis.
+The successful (positive) quadriceps motor block is defined as a decrease of ≥1 grade in the muscle strength of the quadriceps compared with that before the block.

 Secondary